 Some historians, having considered her reliefs and statuary, believe that Nefertiti may have acted as queen regnant—her husband’s coruler rather than his consort.
 However, the evidence is by no means conclusive, and there is no written evidence to confirm her political status.

 Soon after Akhenaton’s 12th regnal year, one of the princesses died, three disappeared (and are also presumed to have died), and Nefertiti vanished.
 The simplest inference is that Nefertiti also died, but there is no record of her death and no evidence that she was ever buried in the Amarna royal tomb.
 Early Egyptologists, misunderstanding the textual evidence recovered from the Maru-Aten sun temple at Amarna, deduced that Nefertiti had separated from Akhenaton and had retired to live either in the north palace at Amarna or in Thebes.
 This theory is now discredited.
-Others have suggested that she outlived her husband, took the name Smenkhkare, and ruled alone as female king before handing the throne to Tutankhamen.
-There is good evidence for a King Smenkhkare, but the identification in the 20th century of a male body buried in the Valley of the Kings as Tutankhamen’s brother makes it unlikely that Nefertiti and Smenkhkare were the same person.
+Others have suggested that she outlived her husband, took the name Smenkhkare, and ruled alone as a female king before handing the throne to Tutankhamun.
+There is good evidence for King Smenkhkare, but the identification in the 20th century of a male body buried in the Valley of the Kings as Tutankhamun’s brother makes it unlikely that Nefertiti and Smenkhkare were the same person.

 Nefertiti’s body has never been discovered.
 Had she died at Amarna, it seems inconceivable that she would not have been buried in the Amarna royal tomb.
 But the burial in the Valley of the Kings confirms that at least one of the Amarna burials was reinterred at Thebes during Tutankhamen’s reign.
 Egyptologists have therefore speculated that Nefertiti may be one of the unidentified bodies recovered from the caches of royal mummies in the Valley of the Kings.
 In the early 21st century attention has focused on the “Younger Lady” found in the tomb of Amenhotep II, although it is now accepted that this body is almost certainly too young to be Nefertiti.